 How is viral pneumonia treated?

-Photo of a person taking tablets
+Photo of a woman taking tablets

 Why are antibiotics also given?